 - Bushnell Golf app compatibility

-You’re also able to store elevation data internally in the Pro X3+ so that it provides compensated distances for the local course where you play golf most frequently.
+You’re also able to store elevation data internally in the Pro X3+LINK so that it provides compensated distances for the local course where you play golf most frequently.

-In addition, unlike the previous X3 model, the X3+ adds the capability to display wind speed and direction in the reticle display when connected to the Bushnell Golf mobile app.
+In addition, the X3+LINK adds the capability to display wind speed and direction in the reticle display when connected to the Bushnell Golf mobile app.
 Note that a calibration is required before you can get reliable wind data.

 Other enhancements include options for a red LED or black display based on preference, an enhanced backlight, an IPX7 waterproof metal housing, and a new locking slope switch that clearly lets you know when you’re in Slope mode.